emefff/Code-Aster-MPI-in-Singularity-of-SM2022/README.md

 # Code-Aster-MPI-in-Singularity-of-SM2022

+11.01.2025 Built CA stable 16.7 MPI version in container SM2022 on Ubuntu 24.04LTS.
+Some versions changed below.

 09.11.2023 Tested download of container + short test of downloaded container

 08.11.2023 Repository created

 ________________________________________________________________________________________________________
-Download container built according to below recipe at https://drive.google.com/file/d/1mywsQ_0xRCTm1uu1ivUgJWUyL0Imb6yf/view
+Download container built according to below recipe at (link to be posted)

 ________________________________________________________________________________________________________

-In the following tutorial we will show how to build the MPI Version of Code Aster 16.4 inside the Singularity Container of Salome-Meca 2022.
+In the following tutorial we will show how to build the MPI Version of Code Aster 16.7 inside the Singularity Container of Salome-Meca 2022.
 Many thanks to forum member EnKiNekiDela, who describes very clearly how to build the MPI version in his own Github repository at https://github.com/bursica/Code_Aster-MPI-in-Singularity-of-SM2022.

 However, in the recipe below a slightly different approach is shown.
 Compared to our old recipe (there we downloaded a .zip of CA source code), this time we will download the Code_Aster Gitlab repository as a whole and choose the version in the code.
 Basically, this way we are able to even choose another version of Code_Aster (though with some restrictions regarding the chosen Salome-Meca .sif container.
 For info on which container to use for which CA version see https://gitlab.com/codeaster-opensource-documentation/opensource-installation-development/-/blob/main/devel/changelog.md).

-In the description below we will choose Code_Aster 16.4 which is a testing, rather than a stable version.
-The latest stable version as of writing these lines is 15.6, which is quite close to 15.4 in the SM2021 repository (https://github.com/emefff/Code-Aster-MPI-in-Singularity-of-SM2021).
+In the description below we will choose Code_Aster 16.7 which is a stable version.
+As of now, it is the latest stable version.
 A big thanks of course goes to EDF's R&D-Team, the developers of Salome-Meca and Code_Aster 👍.

-This recipe and the resulting container were tested in Ubuntu 22.04 LTS.
-Please be aware, that some slight modifications might be necessary when using Ubuntu 22.04LTS (see Code_Aster forum https://code-aster.org/V2/spip.php?rubrique2 for these known minor issues).
+This recipe and the resulting container were tested in Ubuntu 24.04 LTS.
+Please be aware, that some slight modifications might be necessary when using Ubuntu 24.04LTS (see Code_Aster forum https://code-aster.org/V2/spip.php?rubrique2 for these known minor issues).
 ________________________________________________________________________________________________________

-If you do not have singularity installed, the easiest way is to install a .deb package (for Ubuntu 22.04 this is the 'jammy'-package, although we used an older version here, see below):
+If you do not have singularity installed, the easiest way is to install a .deb package (for Ubuntu 24.04 this is the 'noble'-package, although we used an older version here, see below):

 https://github.com/sylabs/singularity/releases